drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/README.md

 </p>

 Behind the scenes, the AI connects to trusted sources like **UniProt**, **AlphaFold**, **OpenTargets** and others.
-This grounds its answers in real biological and chemical data, cutting down on hallucinations.
+This grounds its answers in real biological and chemical data, cutting down on hallucinations (more details [here](https://github.com/drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/wiki/Bio%E2%80%90informatics-AI-agent-for-Drug-discovery-Research)).
 The result: bioinformatics workflows that are easier, more accurate, and repeatable—so researchers can focus on discovery instead of wrestling with tools.

 **Disclaimer**: This tool helps portray and organize data, but it is not an inventor.
 Final insights and decisions **must** come from domain experts.